mail4umar/qprof_export/README.md

     The SQL files should only contain SQL queries that need to be profiled.

-   If the user is not worries about labels and comments, then they can just change the path of SQL file to work with the script.
+   If the user is not worried about labels and comments, then they can just change the path of SQL file to work with the script.

 3. Schema name [Optional]